neilcitruslime/CitrusLimeRoadmap/README.md

 The front end in a mixture of Razor pages and Vue.Js.
 The checkout via Vue.Js & WebApi - with fully test coverage and with each stage decoupled.

- # The Tasks
+ ##  Automated Deployment

 All e-commerce team product and microservice releases to be fully automated.

+##  Overhaul F&F Server Side Code

 Overhaul F&F to use C# via .Net and EF.
+From this approach revise the approach recently deployed to generate product pages.
 * Customer Benefits & New Functionality
     * The caching must be transparent to the end user and our customer.
 For example prices and stock levels most update on F&F pages within minutes.